driplineorg/dripline/source/Architecture.rst

 Dripline is a protocol for a controls framework aimed at medium-sized experiments, where one wants a distributed and flexible controls system.
 A full dripline-based system is called a "mesh," and it comprises a number of different types of components, including the broker, endpoints, and services.
 A user typically interacts with the mesh via an agent.
 Each part of the system will be described in its own section below.

+Since the mesh is built on an AMQP network, it may be useful to review the `AMQP model <https://www.rabbitmq.com/tutorials/amqp-concepts.html>`_.

+.. _mesh:

 The Mesh
 ========